 We love that small lake in the middle of the Phoenix metro.
 Sure, the winds are shifty, it’s on the landing path for the airport, it parallels the busy 202 freeway, but it’s incredibly convenient and great fun for small boats (and a huge billboard for the joys of sailing).
 You’ve probably also heard that it’s one of Arizona’s top tourist attractions—the city website reports 2.7 million visitors a year and dozens of special events.

-Because we have to share with so many people and events, the Arizona Yacht Club (AYC) and the Arizona Sailing Foundation (ASF) have developed a close but fragile relationship with the city and with the other people who use the lake.
+Because we have to share with so many people and events, the Arizona Yacht Club (AYC) and the Arizona Sailing Foundation (ASF) have developed a collaborative relationship with the city and with the other people who use the lake.
 We have to treat it with great care and respect.

 ASF takes the lead, since the City of Tempe allows not-for-profit organizations to operate educational programs for a low fee per student.
 ASF is a 501(c)(3) nonprofit that teaches sailing and owns a fleet of sailboats and two power safety boats, all housed at the lake.